maartene/Text-Adventure/README.md

 Note: if you have two items in a room, both starting with the word "Green", then you can't pick any up.
 So be careful.

 ## Formatter
+The project contains two formatters (conforming to `Formatter` protocol)
+1. AttributedTextFormatter: outputs `NSAttributedString` (for use in AppKit based solutions)
+2. SwiftUIFormatter: outputs SwiftUI `Text` values.

+The game currently uses the SwiftUIFormatter.

+### AttributedTextFormatter
-The formatter is based on NSAttributedString feature to parse HTML files.
-To do so, we parse an HTML template (view/template.html) and embed the strings to format in an string storing HTML.
-Some custom tags such as <ITEM></ITEM> are used to add inline styling to the returned results.
+The formatter is based on `NSAttributedString` feature to parse HTML files.
+To do so, we parse an HTML template (`view/template.html`) and embed the strings to format in an string storing HTML.
+Some custom tags such as `<ITEM></ITEM>` are used to add inline styling to the returned results.

-Note: it would be trivial to make the formatter output something else.
+### SwiftUIFormatter
+The formatter parses the provided HTML like text into `TextElement`s (a tree of formatted strings).
+Then the tree is flattened into an array of `[TextElement]`.
+Finally, the formatter converts the flattened array into a new SwiftUI `Text` value.

+## Notes
+* This project targets macOS 10.14.
+This means that SwiftUI lacks several features:
+* * Keyboard shortcuts (no enter to send the command)
+* * Automatic scroll to the end of the scrollview.
+Because these features require workarounds and the release of macOS 11 should be imminent, I'm not fixing them for now..